FACTBOX-UK's Sunak in borrowing spree to pay for COVID-19 hit | Health

 PAY FREEZE Nurses, doctors and other NHS workers will receive a pay rise but increases for the rest of the public sector will be paused next year.

 However, public workers earning less than 24,000 pounds will be guaranteed a pay rise of at least 250 pounds.
+LIVING WAGE

+The government would accept in full recommendations to increase the National Living Wage by 2.2% to 8.91 pounds an hour, to extend this rate to those aged 23 and over, and to increase the National Minimum Wages as well, Sunak said.
 NHS

 Sunak said the NHS's core budget will grow by 6.6 billion pounds, paying for 50,000 more nurses and 50 million more general practice appointments.
 Capital investment will rise to 2.3 billion pounds to help replace ageing diagnostic machines and fund a hospital building programme.